Violence: Prevalence

-Collective violence

 Wars grab headlines, but the individual risk of dying violently in an armed conflict is today relatively low—much lower than the risk of violent death in many countries that are not suffering from an armed conflict.
 For example, between 1976 and 2008, African Americans were victims of 329,825 homicides.
 Although there is a widespread perception that war is the most dangerous form of armed violence in the world, the average person living in a conflict-affected country had a risk of dying violently in the conflict of about 2.0 per 100,000 population between 2004 and 2007.
 This can be compared to the average world homicide rate of 7.6 per 100,000 people.
 This illustration highlights the value of accounting for all forms of armed violence rather than an exclusive focus on conflict related violence.
 Certainly, there are huge variations in the risk of dying from armed conflict at the national and subnational level, and the risk of dying violently in a conflict in specific countries remains extremely high.
 In Iraq, for example, the direct conflict death rate for 2004–07 was 65 per 100,000 people per year and, in Somalia, 24 per 100,000 people.
 This rate even reached peaks of 91 per 100,000 in Iraq in 2006 and 74 per 100,000 in Somalia in 2007.

-History
+Population-level surveys based on reports from victims estimate that between 0.3 and 11.5% of women reported experiencing sexual violence.

+Factors

+Violence can be attributed to protective and risk factors.
+The social ecological model divides factors into four levels: individual, relational, communal, and social.

+Individual

+Individual risk factors include poor behavioral control, high emotional stress, low IQ, and antisocial beliefs or attitudes.
+Individual protective factors include an intolerance towards deviance, higher IQ and GPA, elevated popularity and social skills, as well as religious beliefs.
+Family protective factors include a connectedness and ability to discuss issues with family members or adults, parent/family use of constructive coping strategies, and consistent parental presence during at least one of the following: when awakening, when arriving home from school, at dinner time, or when going to bed.
+Social protective factors include quality school relationships, close relationships with non-deviant peers, involvement in prosocial activities, and exposure to school climates that are: well supervised, use clear behavior rules and disciplinary approaches, and engage parents with teachers.